John William Ashe: Bribery charge in U.S. court

 On 6 October 2015, Ashe was arrested and charged, along with five others, in a criminal complaint filed by federal prosecutors in the U.S. District Court for the Southern District of New York, reflecting an expansion of a probe into the dealings of Macau real estate developer Ng Lap Seng.
 The complaint accused Ashe of using "his official position to obtain for Ng potentially lucrative investments in Antigua" as part of an alleged broader scheme to funnel more than $1 million in bribes from Chinese sources to facilitate business dealings, particularly in real estate.
 He died while awaiting trial.

 Death

-Ashe was found dead at his home in Dobbs Ferry, New York on June 22, 2016.
+Ashe was found dead at his home in Dobbs Ferry, New York, on June 22, 2016.
 The Westchester County, New York medical examiner's office reported that Ashe died of injuries (specifically, traumatic asphyxia, and laryngeal fractures) suffered when a barbell he was lifting from a bench dropped on his neck.

-Ashe was survived by his wife, Anilla Cherian and two children.
+Ashe was survived by his wife, Anilla Cherian, and two children.
+One of John William Ashe brothers is Paul Ashe, currently Chief Regulatory Officer of Antiguan Financial Services Regulatory Commission (FSRC).